ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/troubleshooting.md

 ## YouTube is crashing on startup or redirecting me to a page after applying patches

-You might likely be patching a split APK file, so refer to **Where to get _full_ apk files**, or you might be missing [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases).
+You might likely be patching a split APK file, so refer to **Where to get _full_ APK files**, or you might be missing [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases).
 Install it.
 Otherwise, refer to **How to use the ReVanced Manager** and check [Frequently Asked Questions](https://www.reddit.com/r/revancedapp/wiki/help/questions/) for **Can you support me?
 **.

 ## Watch history isn't being saved on YouTube